 How Do I Choose the Right Medicare Products?

 This is an instance when having a partnership with an FMO can be really beneficial.
 Your FMO can assist you in your product selection by offering insight and resources to make the feat a little easier for you.
-At Ritter, our Sales Team is always available to answer product questions and provide insight on what could be a good addition to your selling options.
+At Ritter, our Sales team is available to answer product questions and provide insight on what could be a good addition to your selling options.

 We also offer state and region-specific Smart Sheets that outline a glimpse of competitive carriers in your area along with details about their selling potential.
 These Smart Sheets are extremely helpful resources because, as we all know, there are tons of carriers and plans to choose from.
 We boil it down for you and remove the stress of gathering that info.

-Complete Medicare Contracts and Certifications
+Complete Medicare Contracts and Carrier Certifications

 Medicare Contracting with Preferred Carriers

-Most FMOs offer contracting assistance to help you through the process and make it a little easier.
-For example, at Ritter, we use prefilled contracting with links that are sent directly to your email.
 Our licensing representatives will work with you to ensure your contract paperwork is complete the first time you submit it and void of any missing information.
 Then, we take care of getting your completed contract to the carrier, so processing is as fast as possible.

 Medicare Product Certification